ROCm/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

       - 0.3.20
       - 5.1.0
     * - ``jax.dlpack``
-      - Exchange tensor data between JAX and other libraries that support the DLPack standard.
+      - For exchanging tensor data between JAX and other libraries that support the DLPack standard.
       - 0.1.57
       - 5.0.0
     * - ``jax.distributed``
-      - Enabling to scale computations across multiple devices on a single machine or across multiple machines.
+      - Enables the scaling of computations across multiple devices on a single machine or across multiple machines.
       - 0.1.74
       - 5.0.0